 The end of the year is often filled with planning activities.
-For many creative people. though, the thought of planning is beyond boring.
+For many creative people, though, the thought of planning is beyond boring.

-It can be black and white — after all it does involve looking at numbers.
+It can be black and white — after all, it does involve looking at numbers.
 When you get right down to it, though, getting your big dreams and goals down on paper and figuring out how to accomplish them is creative.
 Especially when you get out those colored markers and pencils!

 Instead of jumping into what next year looks like, take time to clear out this year.
 Look at the good, the bad, and the lessons learned.
 This will let you celebrate what you accomplished and put you in a positive place to start the new year.